crweiner/hacktoberfest-swag-list/README.md

 - **Swag**: 9 gift cards
 - **Requirements**: Top contributors.
-- **How to sign up**: Do pull requests to StackBuilders github and [fill up this form](https://docs.google.com/forms/d/e/1FAIpQLSc4QyXBUKf0nGvPdW6RaY2FJnIC45LkUsmoIZgCW6i1Jrliag/viewform).
+- **How to sign up**: Submit PRs to [StackBuilders GitHub](https://github.com/stackbuilders) and [fill up this form](https://docs.google.com/forms/d/e/1FAIpQLSc4QyXBUKf0nGvPdW6RaY2FJnIC45LkUsmoIZgCW6i1Jrliag/viewform).
 Judges will review PRs and select the PRs depending on project size and relevance in the industry, the complexity of your contribution, the PR number and the quality code.
 - **Notes**: Check [Stackbuilders hacktoberfest blog](https://www.stackbuilders.com/news/join-us-for-our-first-hacktoberfest) for more information.
 Join [Stackbuilders Discord](https://discord.com/invite/S4QzFe8) to ask your doubts and talk about the event or your progress.

 #### **Switchblade**